boldizsarBalogh/CheapFlightFrontend/README.md

 application.

 ## Implemented features
-* Implemented the Bootsrap 4 library with its animation
+* Implemented the Bootsrap 4 library with its animations
 * The user can select the departure/destination cities from the drop down menu and send the request to the corresponding Back end APIs.
 * Implemented basic authentication with Auth0